Crossy147/scala-commons/docs/GenCodec.md

 Values of such types are serialized into objects with one field where key is the name of case class or object used and value is the serialized case class or object itself.
 For example, `FiniteTimeout(60)` would be represented (using `SimpleValueWriter`) as `Map("FiniteTimeout" -> Map("seconds" -> 60))`

 You need to be careful about where you invoke the `materialize` macro.
-It should always be done *after* all case classes and objects in you sealed hierarchy have already been defined - like in the example above, where companion object `Timeout` (which contains macro invocation) is defined after `FiniteTimeout` and `InfiniteTimeout`.
+It should always be done *after* all case classes and objects in your sealed hierarchy have already been defined - like in the example above, where companion object `Timeout` (which contains macro invocation) is defined after `FiniteTimeout` and `InfiniteTimeout`.

 The above requirement is caused by a limitation in Scala macros - see [SI-7046](https://issues.scala-lang.org/browse/SI-7046) for more details.
-If you use static analyzer provided by AVSystem commons library (`commons-analyzer`), the compiler will protect you by issuing an error if you invoke macro in wrong place.
+If you use static analyzer provided by AVSystem commons library (`commons-analyzer`), the compiler will protect you by issuing an error if you invoke macro in a wrong place.
 This is recommended - otherwise there is a risk that the codec implementation is incomplete and will crash in runtime.

 #### Singletons

-`materialize` macro is also able to generate (trivial) codecs for singletons, i.e. `object`s or types like `this.type`.
+The `materialize` macro is also able to generate (trivial) codecs for singletons, i.e. `object`s or types like `this.type`.
 Singletions always serialize into empty object.
 When using `SimpleValueWriter`, empty object is represented by empty `Map`.

 ```scala
 object SomeObject {